alirezasamadii/alirezasamadii/README.md

 If yohave any questions or want to chat about anything related to machine learning, deep learning, computer vision, natural language processing, and graph learning feel free to reach out to me.
 I'm always happy to connect with like-minded people and share my knowledge.
 # 📫 How to reach me
 You can reach me via Linkedin.
-I'm also active on other social media like instagram, so feel free to connect with me there as well.
+I'm also active on other social medias like instagram, so feel free to connect with me there as well.

 https://www.linkedin.com/in/alireza-samadi/